Meet the Lab(s)?!?

 YOU?!?

-The Sanders Lab, in collaboration with the Shahmoradian Lab, continues to hire AT ALL LEVELS.
-We are particularly interested in recruiting talented AND enthusiastic graduate students enrolled at UT Southwestern.
-If you are passionate about curiosity-based research at the interface of health and disease, please reach out to David (and/or Sarah) by e-mail and include a paragraph about why you are excited about potentially joining the Shahmoranders Team!
+THE SHAHMORANDERS continue to consider applicants AT ALL LEVELS but are primarily interested in recruiting talented AND enthusiastic graduate students enrolled at UT Southwestern.
+If you are passionate about curiosity-based research at the interface of health and disease, please reach out to David (and/or Sarah) by e-mail and include a paragraph about why you are excited about potentially joining the Shahmoranders Lab!
 Don’t even think about using ChatGPT.
 We can (shockingly!) differentiate between genuine enthusiasm and boilerplate spam. :)

-Lance Hewes, Youth achiever, 2024; Now: St. Mark’s Prep School of Dallas
+Lance Hewes, Youth achiever, 2024; Now: Undergraduate student at Northeastern University